Gracias a la vida: Cover versions

-The 1971 version performed by Mercedes Sosa and included in her album Homenaje a Violeta Parra spread the song within the Spanish-speaking world.
-Joan Baez popularized the song in the United States in 1974 by including it on her album of the same name, and continued to perform the song in concert in various countries.
-Italian singer-songwriter Gabriella Ferri covered the song in her 1974 album Remedios, making it popular with the Italian public.
-Chilean-American actress and singer Cote de Pablo recorded a cover to be included in the soundtrack of the 2015 biographical drama film The 33.
-In 2021, American singer Kacey Musgraves covered the song for her fifth studio album Star-Crossed.
-It also has been covered by cellist Yo-Yo Ma, mezzosoprano Elīna Garanča, and Cuban singer Omara Portuondo, among many others.
+The 1971 version recorded by Argentine singer Mercedes Sosa for her album Homenaje a Violeta Parra introduced the song to a broad audience across the Spanish-speaking world.
+American folk singer Joan Baez popularized it in the United States in 1974 by including it on her Spanish-language album of the same name, continuing to perform it in concert for decades afterward.
+Italian singer-songwriter Gabriella Ferri recorded the song for her 1974 album Remedios, helping to popularize it in Italy.

+Cuban singer Omara Portuondo recorded a version, backed by Inti-Illimani, for her 2001 album Dos Gardenias, and revisited the song as a duet with Mexican singer Natalia Lafourcade on her 2023 album Vida.
+Chilean-American actress and singer Cote de Pablo recorded a cover for the soundtrack of the 2015 film The 33.
+Latvian mezzo-soprano Elīna Garanča recorded an intimate arrangement with guitarist José María Gallardo del Rey for her 2019 crossover album Sol y Vida.